udexon/GOEHDOM/Sort/Phos_Sort.md

 The example above shows a Phos PHP Smashlet script for bubble sort.

 Words (a Forth jargon referring to function names) ending with colon (':') are function words, which map to functions in the host programming language.
 The colon suffix is a Phos convention not found in Forth, implemented for convenience as well as to distinguish from standard Forth words.
-Phos function words either adopt conventions in Forth or host programmin g language.
+Phos function words either adopt conventions in Forth or host programming language.
 Input parameters are assumed to be on the data stack.

 ```
 l: label, used for branch functions.